Skip To Main Content

 numbered list

-Tired of endless back-and-forth messages in Slack or email to get simple tasks done?
-This common scenario, which I call the “Dance of the Qs,” often looks like this:
+Are you tired of the endless back-and-forth messages that often plague workplace communication in platforms like Slack or email just to complete simple tasks?
+This scenario, which I’ve coined the “Dance of the Qs,” frequently unfolds in a way that can be quite frustrating.
+Imagine a conversation like this:

 Mary: What’s wrong?